-3 credits second semester. - 535.
-Mental Hygiene.
+535. MENTAL HYCIENE.
 This course approaches the problem of mental health from the standpoint of the normal, healthy personality.
 There is some discussion of the outstanding types of personality difficulties, and practical suggestions are stressed that are useful in the attainment and maintenance of sound mental health.
 The importance of mental hygiene principles in school and social work is emphasized.
 Prerequisite: General Psychology or approval of instructor.
+3 credits first semester.